GitTools/GitVersion/docs/input/docs/usage/cli/assembly-patch.md

 * `AssemblyInformationalVersion` will be set to the `InformationalVersion` variable.

-Note that contrary to when using the [MSBuild Task](msbuild-task) the attributes must already exist in the `AssemblyInfo.cs` or `AssemblyInfo.vb` files prior to calling GitVersion.
+Note that contrary to when using the [MSBuild Task][msbuild-task] the attributes must already exist in the `AssemblyInfo.cs` or `AssemblyInfo.vb` files prior to calling GitVersion.